 That was the end of passion, intimacy, even just being able to have more than a five-minute conversation seems pretty much impossible sometimes, let alone anything more!

 Intimacy and being close is not just about sex, it means enjoying each other’s company, liking and loving each other, having a cuddle, giving each other thought and time, connecting and engaging, sharing moments and learning new stuff together.

 It’s very normal to get like this, but it’s time to put the magic back into your relationship!
 A word of warning though – you’ll probably just need to accept that you can’t be as spontaneous as you used to be.
-Even passion might need a bit more planning and forethought, whether you’re in the mood or not!
+Even passion might need a bit more planning and forethought when you have kids, whether you’re in the mood or not!